Scottish-Tech-Army/seescape-lone-working/README.md

 There are documents covering the following.

+- There is an [architecture document](docs/architecture.md) that shows the design.

 - Before you deploy a new instance, you must have satisfied the [prerequisites to installation](docs/prereqs.md).

 - You can then run various steps to perform [deployment creation](docs/creation.md).